The Constitution

 The objects of the Association shall be to:

-1. Acquire waters by rental or otherwise.
+2. Acquire waters by Purchase, rental or otherwise.

-• Encourage and enhancing the sport of angling and the countryside.
+4. Encourage and enhancing the sport of angling and the countryside.

-C2.
-MANAGEMENT: The management of the association shall be vested in a committee consisting of the officers of the club (Chairman, Vice-Chairman, Secretary, Assistant Secretary and Treasurer) and ten members.
-The four senior members shall retire annually at the Annual General Meeting but shall be eligible for re-election.
-The officers will be appointed by the committee and continue in office until they resign, or are replaced on a vote of the committee, six members of the committee shall form a quorum and members will be active in office until the following Annual General Meeting unless a member notifies the secretary in writing of his intention to resign.
-Members wishing to be considered for the committee should submit to the secretary their intension at least two months Prior to the AGM.
+Six members of the committee shall form a quorum and members will be active in office until the following Annual General Meeting unless a member notifies the secretary in writing of his intention to resign.
+Members wishing to be considered for the committee should submit to the secretary their intension at least one months Prior to the AGM.

 Any three members of the Committee shall have the power to call a meeting of the Committee.
 One hundred ordinary members of the Association shall have power to call a Special General Meeting by giving notice in writing not less than fourteen days before such meeting to the Secretary, with the object of calling it, and the Secretary shall give seven days’ notice to all members for all Special Meetings.